washingtonsteven/swash-world-building/Joyride/Thylacine Harpy Caravan.md

 This is a group of [[Navigators]] that [[Caleb Hertz|Caleb]] meets (through [[Mora Evelu|Mora]]) at [[Juno Terminal]].

-This is Mora's found caravan after she was disowned from her original familial one.
+Mora founded this Caravan after being disowned from [her original caravan|Mora's Original Caravan]

 ## Members
 ### Existing